ESC

 none (overseas collectivity of France)

-Executive Council elected by the Territorial Council; note - there is also an advisory, economic, social, and cultural council
+Executive Council elected by the Territorial Council; there is also an advisory, economic, social, and cultural council

-French president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); prefect appointed by the French president on the advice of French Ministry of Interior; president of Territorial Council indirectly elected by its members for a 5-year term; election last held on 27 March 2022 (next to be held in 2027)
+French president directly elected by absolute-majority popular vote in 2 rounds, if needed, for a 5-year term (eligible for a second term); prefect appointed by the French president on the advice of French Ministry of Interior; president of Territorial Council indirectly elected by its members for a 5-year term

 President of Territorial Council Xavier LEDEE (since 3 April 2022)